Helen Neilson

 Suzuki Group Teaching (Developing regular Suzuki cello groups since 2013)

-Younger students will do: Cello groups with Helen; Musicianship session and our massed 15 minute cello Playtogether session.
+Younger students do: Cello groups with Helen; Musicianship session and our massed 15 minute cello Playtogether session.

-Older students will do: Cello repertoire groups with Helen; Cello ensemble sessions; musicianship sessions and our massed 15 minute cello Playtogether session.
+Older students do: Cello repertoire groups with Helen; Cello ensemble sessions; musicianship sessions and our massed 15 minute cello Playtogether session.

 Other teaching activities: